 If you just want to start a few plants at first, you can use a mini version of the large baker’s rack – it has all the benefits of its big brother but cute and compact.
 You can pick these up at any home improvement store or online pretty inexpensively.
 Just make sure you get one with adjustable shelves.

 Commercial PAR meters can run into the thousands but we have had luck with this Hydrofarm Quantum PAR meter and its readings are only a couple decimal points from the reading on our much more expensive version.
 Seedlings, many low-light loving houseplants and leafy greens need to have a minimum PAR reading from about 80-150 micromoles.
 Herbs and light loving plants grown for foliage appreciate higher values from 150-400 micromoles.
 Plants you are growing to produce a fruit or flower will do best if exposed to PAR valus of 400 or more micromoles.
-This easy-to-use meter will let you know exactly what your light is delivering at any distance from the plant, which makes it the perfect tool to determine the ideal distance your plants should be from the light.)
+This easy-to-use meter will let you know exactly what your light is delivering at any distance from the plant, which makes it the perfect tool to determine the ideal distance your plants should be from the light.
 It is sold by Hydrofarm on a variety of online retailers with a 1 year warranty.
-Just be sure you get a PAR meter and not reader that reads lumens.
+Just be sure you get a PAR meter and not a meter that reads lumens.